North Dakota Judgment Collection

 North Dakota Wage Garnishment Laws

-North Dakota lets a judgment creditor reach an employee’s paycheck, but the state writes the math its own way.
-The reachable slice is the lesser of one quarter of disposable earnings or the amount above forty times the federal minimum wage, and then North Dakota does something most states do not: it shrinks the garnishable amount by a flat sum each week for every dependent the worker supports at home.
-That dependent reduction is the difference between a routine garnishment and one that captures little or nothing, yet it is not automatic.
-This guide walks through the cap, the dependent boost with worked examples, the ten-day notice, the garnishee disclosure, the debtor’s exemption claim, and the support and tax carve-outs that override the usual ceiling, all under chapter 32-09.1 of the North Dakota Century Code.
+North Dakota lets a judgment creditor reach an employee’s paycheck, but the state writes both the math and the instrument its own way.
+The reachable slice is the lesser of one quarter of disposable earnings or the amount above forty times the federal minimum wage, and then North Dakota shrinks that figure by a flat $20 a week for every dependent family member living with the worker.
+The instrument is stranger still: section 32-09.1-21 gives a creditor a two-hundred-seventy-day continuing lien on wages, but only if the words “continuing lien” are marked on the caption of the garnishee summons, and the lien dies the moment the employment relationship ends.
+This guide walks the cap, the dependent reduction with worked examples, the statutory earnings worksheet that fixes the order of operations, the 270-day lien and the separate 360-day summons lapse, the ten-to-twenty-day renewal window, the retention amount, and the firing rule that hands a discharged employee twice the wages lost, all under chapter 32-09.1 of the North Dakota Century Code.

 The Short Version

 In North Dakota a judgment creditor can garnish the lesser of twenty-five percent of weekly disposable earnings or the amount by which those earnings exceed forty times the federal minimum hourly wage.
-North Dakota then reduces the garnishable figure by twenty dollars a week for each dependent family member living with the debtor, but only if the debtor files a sworn list of those dependents with the employer within ten days of the garnishment summons.
-No list, no dependents counted, and the full quarter is fair game.
-The creditor must also serve a notice at least ten days before issuing the garnishee summons, the employer must return a sworn disclosure within twenty days, and child support orders, bankruptcy plans, and tax debts override the ordinary cap.
-The cap protects the paycheck only after a creditor has a judgment and knows where the debtor works, which is exactly the locate problem we solve.
+North Dakota then reduces the garnishable figure by $20 a week for each dependent family member living with the debtor.
+The debtor claims that reduction by giving the employer a sworn list of dependents within ten days of the garnishee summons; a debtor who misses that window is presumed to claim none, but section 32-09.1-03(2) lets the list be filed later, in which case the exemption applies to amounts subject to garnishment after the date the list is provided.
+The instrument itself is a 270-day continuing lien under section 32-09.1-21 that a creditor obtains only by marking “continuing lien” on the caption of the summons and that ends when the employment relationship ends.
+The creditor must serve notice at least ten days before the summons issues, the employer must return a sworn disclosure within twenty days, and support orders, bankruptcy orders, and tax debts override the ordinary cap.
+All of that presumes the creditor already knows which payroll to serve, which is exactly the locate problem we solve.

 Watch: North Dakota Wage Garnishment